gabriel-bric-yud/ChessOnline/README.md

 Server and websockets were built using ExpressJS and Socket.IO.

 Hosted on Azure Cloud.
-Try it here: https://chessonline.azurewebsites.net
+Try it here: https://chessonline.azurewebsites.net  (wait for to Azure load from cold start)